 Because we are ultimately responsible for the auditor’s report, we are also responsible for directing, supervising and performing the group audit.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for components reporting for group audit purposes.
 Decisive were the size and/or the risk profile of the components or operations.
-Based on our risk assessment, we selected 26 components (2019: 22 components) to perform audits for group reporting purposes on a complete set of financial information.
-In addition, we selected 16 components (2019: 14 components) to perform specified audit procedures for group reporting purposes on specific items of financial information.
+Based on our risk assessment, we selected 18 components (2021: 23 components) to perform audits for group reporting purposes on a complete set of reporting packages.
+In addition, we selected 17 components (2021: 13 components) to perform specified audit procedures for group reporting purposes on specific items of the reporting packages.

-For these remaining components, we performed among others analytical procedures to validate our assessment that there are no risks of material misstatement within these components.
+For these remaining components, we performed central procedures such as analytical procedures to validate our assessment that there are no risks of material misstatement within these components.

 Our procedures as described above can be summarized as follows:

 Total net sales

 Central procedures remaining components

 - performed audit procedures at group level in respect of areas such as the annual goodwill impairment tests, other asset impairment (trigger) assessments, income tax for the Dutch fiscal unities, acquisitions of subsidiaries, accounting for (announced) divestments, restructuring provisions, treasury and shared service centers; and